mingsterism/vue-3-playground/README.md

+# how to use
+1. Go to ComponentE.vue
+2. notice that ComponentE is importing json array of components and dynamically rendering it.

 # Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.